FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 ### HTML5 to the rescue!

-With HTML5 we can replace a lot of those `<div>` elements with more semantically names structural elements.
+With HTML5 we can replace a lot of those `<div>` elements with more semantically named structural elements.

 ---

 # HTML5 Structure

-With HTML5, we can now mark-up our website content a bit more semantically with names structural elements:
+With HTML5, we can now mark-up our website content a bit more descriptive structural elements:

 ```html
 <header>